roy-mojica/MechaCar_Statistical_Analysis/README.md

 ### T-Test All Lots
 <img src="https://github.com/roy-mojica/MechaCar_Statistical_Analysis/blob/main/images/t_test.PNG">
+Assuming the significance level is at 0.05, we see that the p-value for all lots is 0.06028 which is greater than our significance level.
+This implys that the distribution of data is not significantly differnet from the normal distribution, and we can assume normality.

 ### T-Test Lot 1
 <img src="https://github.com/roy-mojica/MechaCar_Statistical_Analysis/blob/main/images/t_test_lot1.PNG">
+Assuming the significance level is at 0.05, we see that the p-value for lot1 is 1 which is greater than our significance level.
+This implys that the distribution of data is not significantly differnet from the normal distribution, and we can assume normality.

 ### T-Test Lot 2
 <img src="https://github.com/roy-mojica/MechaCar_Statistical_Analysis/blob/main/images/t_test_lot2.PNG">
+Assuming the significance level is at 0.05, we see that the p-value for lot2 is 0.6072 which is greater than our significance level.
+This implys that the distribution of data is not significantly differnet from the normal distribution, and we can assume normality.

 ### T-Test Lot 3
 <img src="https://github.com/roy-mojica/MechaCar_Statistical_Analysis/blob/main/images/t_test_lot3.PNG">
+Assuming the significance level is at 0.05, we see that the p-value for lot3 is 0.04168 which is lower than our significance level.
+This implys that the distribution of data is significantly differnet from the normal distribution, and we cannot assume normality.